willruggiano/dotfiles/packages/colorctl/README.md

 - [lush.nvim][lush]
 - [shipwright.nvim][shipwright]

-The original idea (which started out a simple script) was to use [lush][lush] to define a color scheme/palette, and then use [shipwright][shipwright] to generate application-specific theme files.
+The original idea (which started out as a simple script) was to use [lush][lush] to define a color scheme/palette, and then use [shipwright][shipwright] to generate application-specific theme files.
 This is actually exactly what shipwright already allows you to do! (for a minimal, pre-defined set of applications, mainly terminals)

 ## TODO

-[ ] Configuration file
+- [x] Configuration file
-[ ] Automation; maybe a "build all" command, "build-and-apply all", etc [ ] AwesomeWM; so annoying
+- [ ] Automation; maybe a "build all" command, "build-and-apply all", etc
+- [ ] AwesomeWM; so annoying

 [lush]: https://github.com/rktjmp/lush.nvim
 [shipwright]: https://github.com/rktjmp/shipwright.nvim